system76/docs/content/upgrade-pop.md

 If you are planning on staying on an LTS release for the time being, this is also the page where you can dismiss upgrade notifications.

+The OS Upgrade and Recovery page of settings now allows for automatic update scheduling and updating the Recovery partition as well.

 ![Settings OS Upgrade](/images/upgrade-pop/setting-os-upgrade.png)

 **NOTE:** Refreshing is **not** part of the upgrade process. `Refresh` will reinstall the Operating System with the version stored in Recovery, and will erase all user-installed applications.